iCliniq Logo

 I understand your concern.

 Enamel hypoplasia results from deficiency, trauma during calcification, enamel destruction during crown formation, and genetic defect.
 Fluorosis is not linked with hypoplasia.
-Also, fluorosis can occur due to a concentration of fluoride of more than 16-32 micrograms per kilogram.
+Also, fluorosis can occur due to a concentration of fluoride of more than 16 to 32 micrograms per kilogram.
 Neither you nor your child has ingested it.
 Lastly, fluorosis is not genetic or transmitted from mother to father.
 So please do not feel blamed for that.

 I hope this helps.